 Domino Peace Lily is a variegated form of the common Peace Lily.
-This tough and easy to grow plant has blotches of white all over each leaf.
+This tough and easy to grow plant recommended for beginners has blotches of white all over each leaf.

 Images of Spathiphyllum Domino

 If you have this plant, tell us your Instagram account and share your Spathiphyllum Domino's pictures with us!

 The Peace Lily Domino is happy with moderate-bright light conditions.

 We don't recommend you to place this Peace Lily in low light spots because variegated plants need more sunlight to survive due to their leaves have less chlorophyll than a regular plant.
 Keep your Spathiphyllum Domino in a bright indirect spot.

 It's easy to know when a Peace Lily is thirsty because its leaves will look droop.
 Water your Spathiphyllum Domino frequently because they like to be moist, but once per week is more than enough in case it receives plenty of light.

 Spathiphyllum is sensible to chlorine so you better use filtered water or leave your tap water out for 24+ hours so the chlorine breaks down or its leaves will start to look bad.